 - 1.4.
-Other features: chair assembly/impact shield - 2.
-Trade name or mark - 3.
-Manufacturer's designation of the child restraint
+Other features: chair assembly/impact shield ..... - 2.
+Trade name or mark ..... - 3.
+Manufacturer's designation of the child restraint ..... - 4.
+Manufacturer's name .....

-$^{^{1}\ \} Distinguishing\ number\ of\ the\ country\ which\ has\ granted/extended/refused/withdrawn\ approval\ (see$ approval provisions in the Regulation).
-2 Strike out what does not apply.
+&lt;sup>1 Distinguishing number of the country which has granted/extended/refused/withdrawn approval (see approval provisions in the Regulation).

+Strike out what does not apply.
-4. Manufacturer's name

 5. If applicable, name of his representative

 6. Address

 7. Submitted for approval on

 8. Technical Service conducting approval tests

-9. Type of device: deceleration/acceleration 2
+9. Type of device: deceleration/acceleration

 10. Date of test report issued by that service

 11. Number of test report issued by that service

-12. Approval granted/extended/refused/withdrawn 2 / for use in Groups 0, 0+, I, II or III and for universal/semi-universal/restricted use or use in a specific vehicle or for use as a "special needs restraint", position in vehicle
+12. Approval granted/extended/refused/withdrawn / for use in Groups 0, 0+, I, I or III and size range x to x for universal/semi-universal/restricted use or use in a 2-Size specific vehicle or for use as a "special needs restraint", position in vehicle

 13. Position and nature of the marking

 14. Place

 15. Date

 16. Signature

 17. The following documents, bearing the approval number shown above, are attached to this communication:

-(a) drawings, diagrams and plans of the child restraint, including any retractor, chair
+(a) drawings, diagrams and plans of the child restraint, including an retractor, chair assembly, impact shield fitted;

-- drawings, diagrams and plans of the child restraint, including any retractor, chair assembly, impact shield fitted; - (b) drawings, diagrams and plans of the vehicle structure and the seat structure, as well as of the adjustment system and the attachments, including any energy absorber fitted; - (c) photographs of the child restraint and/or vehicle structure and seat structure; - (d) instructions for fitting and use; - (e) list of vehicle models for which the restraint is intended.
+(b) drawings, diagrams and plans of the vehicle structure and the sea structure, as well as of the adjustment system and the attachments including any energy absorber fitted;

+(c) photographs of the child restraint and/or vehicle structure and sea structure;

+(d) instructions for fitting and use;

+list of vehicle models for which the restraint is intended.